-Richmond / Emerywood Campus College of Health Science, Medical Careers Institute
+Richmond / Emerywood Campus

 The Emerywood (West) Campus is located in the west end of Richmond, immediately adjacent to and visible from I-64, Exit 183C on Emerywood Parkway.
 ECPI Emerywood is located in Commerce Plaza on Emerywood Parkway with easy access to West Broad Street, Glenside Drive, and Exit 183A on Interstate 64.